sentanos/rdprxy/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 - Create an account if you need to.
+Once you're done, come back and click the button again.
 - Click "Deploy app".
 - Go to `Settings > Reveal Config Vars` and copy the ACCESS_KEY.